nearwood/msqur/README.md

 'Masker' for lack of better name.
 MegaSquirt MSQ file sharing and viewing site.

+Parses MSQ "XML" and displays it in a familiar format for viewing and comparison.

+MSQ XML is pretty bad XML, it doesn't take advantage of many XML features.

 # TODO #
 1. Upload file
 1. Store files in DB instead of FS?
 Store gzipped